diku-dk/lys/README.md

 ## Common keybindings

-These keybindings are common for all lys programs and cannot be
+These keybindings are common for all lys programs:
-overridden:

   + ESC: Exit the program, or escape mouse grabbing.
   + F1: Toggle showing text.